vercel-partner-solutions/nextjs-slack-template/README.md

   "project_id": "<project-id-added-by-slack-cli>"
 }
 ```
 5. Start your local server using `slack run`.
-If prompted, select the workspace you'd like to grant access to.
+If prompted, select the workspace you'd like to grant access to
-- Select `yes` if asked "Update app settings with changes to the local manifest?".
+- Select `yes` if asked "Update app settings with changes to the local manifest?"

 6. Open your Slack workspace, add your Slackbot to a channel, and send `hello`.
-Your app should reply with `world!`.
+Your app should reply with `world!`

 ## Deploy to Vercel